What are the differences between a CAT A and CAT B fit-out?

 Need advice on a commercial fit-out?

 Call us on 01225 485 600 and tell us about your upcoming fit-out project.
-You can also explore our office fit-out services at your leisure.
+Take a look at our case studies to see for yourself what we offer as an expert office fit-out company.
 Also, make sure you bookmark this guide in case you forget your fit-out terminology and need a refresher.

 Join the Interaction community